 Bottom Line: K-1s can be a headache come tax season, make sure you are prepared depending on your holdings.

-10. Consider Expenses Always
+10. Always Consider Expenses

 Commodity investing can be an expensive venture, and if one is not careful, it can be easy to erase value through expenses like commissions and other fees associated with trading.
 One of the first things every advisor should do is to take a look at their client’s holdings and see if there is a cheaper way to establish the same positions.
-Often times, there is a corresponding exchange traded product to a futures-based strategy that can offer a much more enticing expense structure.
+Oftentimes, there is a corresponding exchange-traded product to a futures-based strategy that can offer a much more enticing expense structure.

-The constant shifting of positions required by commodity investing can quickly eat away bottom-line returns, as commission fees rack up quickly, not to mention the capital gains on a short term trade.
+The constant shifting of positions required by commodity investing can quickly eat away bottom-line returns as commission fees rack up quickly.
+Not to mention the capital gains on a short-term trade.
 Failing to consider one’s expenses is essentially allowing the markets to steal from you [see also Why You Should Invest In Natural Gas: The Fuel of the Future].

 Bottom Line: There are always cheaper alternatives to consider.

 Investing in commodities generally means holding either the actual physical natural resources (generally gold or another precious metal) or holding futures contracts that are linked to the commodity.
-But there is another option for tapping in to this asset class that takes an indirect route to commodities; stocks of companies whose operations revolve around the exploration, extraction, and sale of commodities.
+But there is another option for tapping into this asset class that takes an indirect route to commodities; stocks of companies whose operations revolve around the exploration, extraction, and sale of commodities.
 For example, stocks of gold mining firms can be seen as an indirect investment in gold [see also Forget Gold, Why Your Portfolio Needs Silver].

 These companies tend to exhibit relatively strong correlations to the underlying resources.
-That’s because the profitability of these companies generally depends on the market price for the goods they sell.
+That’s because the profitability of these companies depends on the market price for the goods they sell.
 In the case of a gold miner, higher gold prices will generally translate into higher earnings since they will receive more money for each ounce of the metal they uncover and sell.
 Similarly, oil stocks tend to perform well when crude prices climb and timber stocks do well when lumber prices are elevated.
-The benefit of this approach is that stocks don’t exhibit contango that is common in commodity futures contracts–often to the detriment of positions in these securities.
+The benefit of this approach is that stocks don’t exhibit the contango that is common in commodity futures contracts–often to the detriment of positions in these securities.

 It should be noted that stocks of commodity-intensive companies will not always exhibit perfect correlation with the underlying natural resource.
 These stocks are, after all, stocks–meaning that they will be impacted by movements in broad global equity markets.
 That may diminish one of the appealing attributes of commodities; the potential for diversification benefits and a low correlation with stocks and bonds.